usgin/usgin-cache/features/readme.md

 This function takes a single WFS GetFeature response from the cache (indicated by `cacheId`) and converts it to GeoJSON, placing it into the feature cache.

+### features.toPostGis(mapping, connection, [callback])

+Reads features from the specified `mapping` function and writes them to a database specified by PostgreSQL `connection` parameters.
+When finished, `callback` is fired with an error message, if any errors were encountered.
+The `connection` parameter should be an object like this one:

+    {
+      'host': 'localhost',
+      'port': 5432,
+      'user': 'cache',
+      'password': 'secret',
+      'dbname': 'usgin-cache'
+    }

 ### features.getGeoJson([featuretype], [callback])

 This function returns a set of GeoJSON features as a FeatureCollection.
 If a `featuretype` is provided, then the FeatureCollection will only contain features of the specified type. `callback` is fired with an error message, if one was encountered, otherwise nothing.